 Adam Wright, C.P.A., Board Treasurer

-Adam Wright is a Senior Associate of Risk Advisory Services for Weaver and Tidwell, LLP located in Austin TX.
-In this role he specializes in process improvement services for nonprofits.
-His previous experience includes working for five years with the State of Texas Auditors Office.
+Adam Wright, CPA is a Manager for Government and Public Sector Advisory Services at CohnReznick LLP, located in Austin TX.
+In this role he specializes in consulting and disaster recovery services for government and not-for-profit organization.
+His previous experience includes working for nearly ten years with the State of Texas Auditor’s Office and public accounting firm Weaver & Tidwell, LLP.
 He graduated with a degree in business administration from the University of Texas at Austin.

 Greg Cortez, M.D., Board Member